Somnath Chatterjee: Awards and honors

 In 1996 he won the Outstanding Parliamentarian Award.

 in 2013, he received Living Legend Award at the prestigious Bharat Nirman Awards.

 Controversies

 In 2005, he was caught in a controversy over his statement on the Supreme Court orders related to the vote of confidence in the Jharkhand Assembly.
 He said that the Supreme Court was encroaching on the right of the Legislature by issuing orders on the proceedings of the Jharkhand Assembly.
 He asked for a Presidential reference to the Supreme Court under Article 143 of the Indian Constitution.
 This remark was criticised by Bharatiya Janata Party which supported the Supreme Court's decision.

 The Opposition demanded his resignation because he held an office of profit as Chairman of Santiniketan Sriniketan Development Authority (SSDA).
 He argued that since he did not profit from the office, the demand was baseless.

+Awards and honours

+He was awarded Gold Medal of the Hellenic Parliament by the parliament of Greece in 2006.

 Personal life

 Chatterjee married Renu Chatterjee, who comes from a zamindar family in Lalgola, on 7 February 1950.
 The couple have one son, Pratap and two daughters, Anuradha and Anushila.
 Pratap Chatterjee was practising at Calcutta High Court.

 Somnath Chatterjee was known for his fiscal integrity.
 When in 2004, as speaker, he moved into the official residence at 20 Akbar Road, he discontinued the practice of paying for toiletries and tea from the national exchequer.
 On trips abroad, he bore the expenses of any accompanying family members.